ETL Process in Machine Learning: A Comprehensive Guide to Preparing Quality Data

 What Does Data Extraction Involve?

-- Flat files: Such as CSV, XML or JSON that can store data in a structured or semi-structured format.
+- Flat files: Such as CSV, XML, or JSON that can store data in a structured or semi-structured format.

 - Web services and APIs: Online sources that provide dynamic data through HTTP requests.